run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 ### Docker Image

 A docker container is based on a docker image.
-Some researchers use generic images such as ones provided by Nvidia (e.g. <https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow>).
-Others, use generic images as the <ins>base</ins> image to a more customized image using _Dockerfiles_ <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>.
+Some researchers use generic images such as ones provided by Nvidia, for example: [NVIDIA NGC TensorFlow](https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow){target=_blank}.
+Others, use generic images as the __base__ image to a more customized image using [Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/){target=_blank}.

 Realizing that researchers are not always proficient with building docker files, as a best practice you will want to: